Richard Bottner, PA-C

 Project Name: “Buprenorphine Induction For Hospitalized Patients”

-This project seeks to support the Opioid Addiction Support Team at Dell Seton Medical Center at the University of Texas at Austin, a 211-bed safety net hospital.
+This award supports the Buprenorphine Team at Dell Seton Medical Center (DSMC) at the University of Texas at Austin, a 211-bed safety net hospital and the main teaching hospital for the Dell Medical School.
 From October 2016 through September 2017, over 270 admitted patients carried a diagnosis of opioid use dependency.
 The hospital setting provides a unique opportunity to deliver education and offer patients treatment with buprenorphine.
 Given that patients may be hospitalized for several days or weeks at a time, and may be at various stages of dependency during this time, the inpatient setting is an important time to offer treatment to this captive audience.
 Several barriers exist to starting buprenorphine therapy in the hospital setting.
 Clinicians, especially inpatient providers, often lack experience with substance abuse disorders, and have less comfort when dealing with opioid dependency beyond acute withdrawal symptoms.
 A stigma exists both around patients with opioid dependency as well as its primary treatments such as methadone and buprenorphine.
-Buprenorphine is offered through the Opioid Addiction Support Team (OAST).
+Buprenorphine induction is offered through the Buprenorphine Team.
 This interprofessional and multidisciplinary group works to screen appropriate patients for buprenorphine induction, initiate this treatment while patients are hospitalized, facilitate linkage with an outpatient maintenance clinic, and provide institutional education in an effort to reduce stigma and raise awareness.

 Debra Newman, PA-C, MPAS, MPH